 A journalist since 1983, Paul Roberts writes and lectures frequently

 on the complex interplay of economics, technology, and the natural world.
-"The End of Oil" is his first book.
-(His
+"The End of Oil" was his first book.

-most recent book, "The End of Food," was published in 2008.)
+(His most recent books include The Impulse Society, published in 2014, and "The End of Food," published in 2008.)
 Roberts has also written for The Los Angeles Times, The Washington Post,

 and The (UK) Guardian and has appeared in Slate, USA Today, The New Republic, Newsweek,